syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-The following screenshots expalins the above code and shows the working of the `PickerColumn` with `ValueMemberPath` and `DisplayMemberPath` properties set.
+The following screenshots explains the above code and shows the working of the `PickerColumn` with `ValueMemberPath` and `DisplayMemberPath` properties set.

 Here in the above code example underlying collection has 2 properties (OrderID,EmployeeID).
 We have created a `GridPickerColumn` with MappingName = OrderID, DisplayMemberPath = EmployeeID, ValueMemberPath = OrderID.
 EmployeeId has the values 6,7,8,9,10.... and OrderID has the values 1,2,3,4,5....
 Initially the GridCells of the `PickerColumn` will be displayed with the values 6,7,8,9,10.... in row wise order based on the `DisplayMemberPath`.